dieu-vu/wbma-project-pawsitive/README.md

 ## Bugs reported and fixed from demo session

-_on 9th March 2022 at Metropolia, Karamalmi campus:_
+_on 9th March 2022 at Metropolia, Karamalmi campus_

+1. Chat:

-1. Chat: Refresh Chat FlatList on pull action
+- Refresh Chat FlatList on pull action.
+- There can be some delay in retrieving chat threads from backend, but the receiver and sender should both see the threads in the chat menu.

-2. Upload: Show error message when price input is in the wrong format
+2. Upload and Edit Post: Show error message when price input is in the wrong format 3.
+Favorites list:

-3. Favorites list: Fix the issue of the media from other apps that have issues in JSON parse
+- Fix the issue of the media from other apps that have issues in JSON parse.
+- When user has not favourited any post, show animation and have a button that takes to all listings where they can find posts that they might like.

-4. Single Media view: Bookmark/Favourite animation button change play to black color after saving favorites.
+4. Single Media view:

+Bookmark/Favourite animation button change play to black color after saving favorites.
 Allow user to click again to remove favorite and reset animation bookmark button’s color.

-5. When user has not favourited any post, show animation and have a button that takes to all listings where they can find posts that they might like.
+5. My Posts list:

-6. When user has no uploaded posts of their own, show animation and have a button that takes to upload new post.
+When user has no uploaded posts of their own, show animation and have a button that takes to upload new post.

+6. Issue with Android in chat input was fixed

 ## Current issues

-`PayloadTooLargeError: request entity too large` when loading the app.
+- `PayloadTooLargeError: request entity too large` when loading the app.
 Several filtering operations with payload from the shared backend make the app slow down.
+Depending on the network situation, the user will need to wait for some time for the media to load.
+- Different Android devices can have some unexpected issues with some views, which the team has not been able to control of.
+However, the app should work normally in iOS for all the features in a good network condition.

 ## Contributors